Marco041/Crono/README.md

 # Crono
-A simple gantt chart application in WPF.
+A simple gantt chart application in WPF with .NET framework 4.5.1.

 Can work with MSSQL or in memory repository.